-[2] The BOD5 and TSS samples shall be collected concurrently with effluent samples.
+^[2] CBOD and TSS samples shall be collected concurrently with effluent samples.

-[3] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R. part 136, or an equivalent method in the latest Standard Method edition.
+^[3] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R. part 136, or an equivalent method in the latest edition of Standard Methods for the Examination of Water and Wastewater.